JMarkstrom/Keycloak/README.md

 ## Keycloak server pre-configuration
 At this point certificates have been generated and Docker (all) have been installed and verified.
 Next, the certificate files and any additional configuration like the SafeNet theme or your own theme as well as any plugin/module needs to be moved or kept at path(s) where they can be consumed when running the solution.

+1. Copy the certificate `.pem` files to a location where they can be read by Docker/Docker-Compose (observe example below)
+2. Set and _test_ for permissions for the above file to ensure they can be accessed: `sudo chmod 655 ./keycloak/certs/*`

+### Example files and file structure
 Here is an example file structure (as used in the provided **Docker Compose** file [file](https://raw.githubusercontent.com/JMarkstrom/SafeNet-Keycloak-Agent/main/files/keycloak.yml) shared with this repository) showing location of certificate (`fullchain.pem`), key (`privkey.pem`), a custom module (`SafeNetOtpRealm.json`) and a custom theme (`sas-login-ui`)

 > :warning: **The Lets Encrypt are not to be renamed or converted to** `.crt`**!**